strapi/client/CONTRIBUTING.md

 Then navigate to any of the example in the [./demo](./demo) folder, and refer to their respective `package.json` for instructions on how to run them.

-> **Note:** feel free to locally modify the demos to test your changes but avoid commiting them.
+> **Note:** feel free to locally modify the demos to test your changes but avoid commiting them unless they provide fixes or additional functionality.

 ---